OptStartHeat

 0.2

-Increase of room temperature to detect the end of the dead time (K)
+Increase of the room temperature to detect the end of the dead time (K)

 gc_Parameters.uiPHMaxTime